Skip to content

 Course introduces students to the world of interactive online advertising.
 It surveys a variety of important topics, from integrating social media initiatives into the overall marketing communications plan to online display ads to developing an effective search engine advertising/marketing strategy.

-Writing forms and styles across multimedia platforms.
-Fundamentals and practice in preparation of strategic messages for various channels of communications, including controlled and uncontrolled media.
-Students will develop skills in information gathering, writing styles, editing, critical thinking and audience analysis.
-Prerequisites: CMAC 1001 & CMAC 2003.
+Advanced strategic writing forms and styles.
+Practice in preparation of strategic messages for various platforms of communication, including paid, earned, shared, and owned.
+Students will develop skills in information gathering, writing styles, editing, critical thinking, storytelling, and audience analysis.
+Prerequisites: STCM 2143 & STCM 3003, STCM 3023, or STCM 3043.

 An advanced course focusing on the theoretical, contextual and practical natures of persuasive images in the context of strategic communication.